ymdatta/ASE_Spring24_Project/src/gate.md

 (Aside: we use some low frequency tricks when calculating _prior_, see `the.k`.)

-Once we can find `like` for one hypothesis, we can implmeent a classifier that searches many hypotheses:
+Once we can find `like` for one hypothesis, we can implement a classifier that searches many hypotheses.
+Note that in this example `datas` contains key-value pairs where the key is a class name and the value is a DATA devoted just to rows from that class.

 ```lua
 function ROW:likes(datas,       n,nHypotheses,most,tmp,out) --> sym,num